juliesymons/juliesymons/GettingStarted.md

 **cct-sandbox** - This library contains unstable CCT libraries for applications including signal processing and computer vision.

 **cogdebugger** - This is a UI Wrapper for debugging CCT applicatiosn.
-Allows developer to visualize the compute graph, viewing the fields, step through the inputs
+Allows developer to visualize the compute graph, viewing the fields, step through the inputs.
+The debugger is part of the cct-core repository.

 ## Abstractions